Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 To apply (run) a filter click the ![Run filter](images/DocAdv/FilterRun.jpg "Run filter") icon at the right border of the filter.
 Most filter results can be reverted with the help of the [track history][History].

-[History]:  DocGisItems#undo--redo  "Use of history list"
+[History]:  DocGisItems#user-content-undo--redo  "Use of history list"

 ## Point filters